instadeepai/jumanji/docs/environments/tetris.md

 </p>

 ## Observation
-The observation in Tetris includes information about the grid, the Tetrominoe and the action mask.
+The observation in Tetris includes information about the grid, the Tetromino and the action mask.

 - `grid`: Jax array (int32) of shape `(num_rows, num_cols)`, representing the current grid
     state.
 The grid is filled with zeros for the empty cells and with ones for the filled cells.